Energy-Weighted Flow Matching: Unlocking Continuous Normalizing Flows for Efficient and Scalable Boltzmann Sampling: The Energy-Weighted Flow Matching Framework

 While iEWFM provides a robust strategy for the Boltzmann distributions investigated in this work, the quality of the initial proposal can become a limiting factor for more challenging energy landscapes.
 For such systems, a randomly initialized model forms a poor initial proposal, leading to high-variance gradient estimates that prevent the iterative algorithm from effectively improving.
 To overcome this bootstrapping problem, we extend iEWFM with temperature annealing.
 Rather than forcing a randomly initialized proposal to fit a difficult target, we first train at an elevated temperature $T_0 > T$.
-At this higher temperature, the target distribution $\mu_{T_0}(x) \propto \exp(-E(x)/T_0)$ has flatter energy wells, so that the regions of significant probability mass broaden.
-This increases the likelihood that even a randomly initialized proposal achieves non-negligible overlap with the target, which in turn yields lower-variance importance weights and more stable gradient estimates for the EWFM objective.
+At this higher temperature, the target distribution $\mu_{T_0}(x) \propto \exp(-E(x)/T_0)$ has flatter energy wells, increasing the likelihood that even a randomly initialized proposal achieves non-negligible overlap with the target, yielding lower-variance importance weights and more stable gradient estimates.

 This insight leads to the \emph{annealed Energy-Weighted Flow Matching (aEWFM)} algorithm.
 We employ a decreasing temperature schedule $T_0 > T_1 > \cdots > T_K = T$, implemented as a geometric progression.
-The aEWFM algorithm applies an equivalent iterative scheme to iEWFM by using the model from the previous step (either previous temperature or previous iteration at the same temperature) as the proposal.
+The aEWFM algorithm applies an equivalent iterative scheme to iEWFM by using the model from the previous step (either the previous temperature or the previous iteration at the same temperature) as the proposal.